Killora Church and Graveyard, Craughwell

 Killora

 The townland name Killora takes its names from the Irish Cill Ortha meaning ‘Church of the Prayer’.
 Many fine features are evident throughout the site, including a water stoup just inside the door opening.
 A draw-bar hole is also evident.
-Window lights
+Window lights may be re-used alterations.
+The presence of large architectural building stones in the east end of the church indicate that a thirteenth century structure, or

 No Comments